RobotPsychologist/bg_control/README.md

 [Andrew Yang](https://www.linkedin.com/in/andrewatyang/) is Big Mac on Discord.

+#### Jonathan Gong

+[Jonathan Gong](https://www.linkedin.com/in/jonathan-gong-005491263/) is a computer science undergraduate at the University of Waterloo.
+He has a passion for AI solutions in healthcare as well as experience with developing computer vision models for medical imaging and disease detection.
+Explore his latest AI projects on [GitHub](https://github.com/jogong2718).

 #### Safiya Makada 🧑‍⚕️🍭

 [Safiya Makada](https://www.linkedin.com/in/safiya-makada/) is a software engineering undergraduate student at the University of Waterloo.
 She has previous experience as a Machine Learning Engineer Intern in a startup, and has a passion for making technologies that improve health outcomes.
 Having lived with a type 1 diabetic for 8 years and having work experience with a diabetes nonprofit, she has seen first hand how technology can save lives.